💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 “I was just testing.”

-But systems built on blame avoidance decay quickly.
+Systems built on blame avoidance decay quickly.

-Because when no one owns outcomes:
+When no one owns outcomes:

-mistakes repeat
+Mistakes repeat

-harm compounds
+Harm compounds

-trust erodes
+Trust erodes

-Ownership is uncomfortable — but it’s stabilizing.
+Ownership is uncomfortable — but stabilizing.

 When you accept responsibility, you gain control.